| A TRANSLATION MEMOIR: 45 YEARS WITH CESAR VALLEJO Dr. Clayton Eshleman

 that were to appear in my first book,

 Mexico & North in 1962.
+The following year, I edited

 the English Department sponsored literary tri-quarterly, Folio,